csci-1301/csci-1301.github.io/lectures/100_switch/readme.md

 # Switch Statements

+Another way of selecting which "branch" of code to execute is given thanks to `switch` statements.
+Those statements have a flair similar to `if…else if … else`, except that they "force" all the conditions to test the value of the same variable.
+While using _more restrictive_ structures can seem odd at first, it is important to understand that they allow the programmer to think differently about their program, and, in this particular case, that it allows to easily read, understand and check a particular decision structure.

-`switch` statements allow to simplify the "matching" of a value against a pre-determined set of values.
+Stated differently, `switch` statements allow to simplify the "matching" of a value against a pre-determined set of values.

+## Syntax

-Its formal syntax is as follows:
+The formal syntax of `switch` statements is as follows:

 ```
 switch (<variable name>)